Use these selected databases to find articles on your topic:

 These websites contain links to resources for your class.
 They have been evaluated by librarians (that's a good thing) for your use in an academic setting.
 However, any website can be changed without notice, so be sure to evaluate every site you use.

 Don't see what you need?
-Try our other Education guides!
+Try another education guide!

 Zotero (pronounced "zoh-TAIR-oh") is a standalone application that uses browser connectors to save full text, organize sources, and create citations.
 Click the logo to see more info!